drshahizan/software-engineering/materials/sec01/mod1.md

 9. Ensuring security and privacy
    - Software engineers can design systems that are resistant to cyberattacks and ensure that user data is protected.

+Overall, software engineering is a vital discipline that plays an important role in many areas of modern society.
+Its benefits include improved quality and reliability of software systems, increased efficiency and automation, improved security and privacy, and the ability to drive innovation and advance technology.

 <br><img src="https://miro.medium.com/max/875/0*GD_XmCiR-l1cPrzh" width="600px"><br>

 ## Software Engineering Costs